The Palamidi Fortress in Nafplio – Tips, photos & info

 Ilion Hotel.
 In the middle of Nafplio’s Old Town and hosted in a former mayor’s house, that’s actually one of the unique options for your stay in the city.
 A stylish place with a touch of history.
 See prices and availability for the Ilion Hotel here.

 Amymone Suites.
 One more beautiful option for your stay in Nafplio.
-Located just 200 meters away from Syntagma Square, the heart of the Old Town, Amymone is a beautiful accommodation option, featuring large rooms and proximity to everything.
+Located just 200 meters from Syntagma Square, the heart of the Old Town, Amymone is a beautiful accommodation option, featuring spacious rooms and convenient proximity to everything.
 Book your room at Amymone Suites here.

 Anthemion Suites and Villas.
-Located a few hundred meters from the Old Town, Anthemion is a great option if you want to be in a quiet environment.
-This great hotel offers spacious rooms, a big garden surrounded by olive trees, and a swimming pool.
+Located a few hundred meters from the Old Town, Anthemion is a great option for those seeking a quiet environment.
+This excellent hotel features spacious rooms, a large garden surrounded by olive trees, and a swimming pool.
 Check prices and availability for Anthemion Suites and Villas here.

 The Fortress of Palamidi: Final Thoughts

 The Palamidi Castle and the fortress surrounding it are a must-see if you are on a road trip to the Peloponnese.
 Make sure to stop by and enjoy the fantastic views it has to offer.
-The Fortress of Palamidi is a place full of modern Greek history, and ideally, you should combine it with a visit to Nafplio.
+The Fortress of Palamidi is a place rich in modern Greek history, and it is ideally combined with a visit to Nafplio.

-More about Greece: Greek islands on a budget, One week in Greece, Greek Ferries Guide
+More about Greece: Greek islands on a budget, One week in Greece, Greek Ferries Guide, Flights within Greece

 Pin it for later